+This is the level where integration between the DSCUSB and the strain gauge bridge takes place (see Chapter 4 for more details).

+Features include:

-Provides the level where the integration between the DCell/DSC and the strain gauge bridge takes place.
-Features include, when the optional temperature module is fitted, 5-point temperature compensation to produce a temperature compensated value CMVV.
-Scaling using a gain and offset, CGAI and COFS respectively, producing a value known as CRAW.
-Linearisation, using up to 7-points, producing the final output from this section known as CELL.
-Over load and under load values can be set in CMIN & CMAX to alert the user of forces less or greater than the integrator has intended the unit to be operated.
+- A 5-point compensation to produce a temperature compensated value CMVV when the optional temperature module, D Temp is fitted. - Scaling, using a gain and offset, CGAI and COFS respectively, producing the value CRAW. - Linearisation, using up to 7-points, producing the final output from this section known as CELL. - Over load and under load values can be set in CMIN & CMAX to alert the user to forces outside the intended or safe operating area.

 These features allow the output CELL to be in force units which can be used by 'System' to convert to units of weight.